AmplitudeAudio/doc-sdk/docs/api/assets/Switch/index.md

 For example, you can have a switch named `SurfaceType` which have `wood`, `grass`, `metal` and `water` as states.
 A `SwitchContainer` using this switch can group sounds per switch states, so when a state is active, all the sounds of that state are played.
-Changing the state of a `Switch` will updated ALL the `SwitchContainer` objects that use this `Switch`.
+Changing the state of a `Switch` will update ALL the `SwitchContainer` objects that use this `Switch`.

 The `Switch` is a shared object between sound sources.
 They are used only by `SwitchContainer` objects.